Riyaz077/MGT1031-International-Business-Impact-of-Exchange-Rate-Volatility-on-Export-Performance/README.md

 - Time Period: 2000–2023

  Description:
     The dataset consists of time-series data capturing movements in the INR/USD exchange rate and corresponding export values over the study period.
 It is structured chronologically and is suitable for econometric and volatility analysis, including stationarity testing, GARCH modeling, regression analysis, and Granger causality testing to examine the impact of exchange rate volatility on export performance.

+## 🎯 Objective

+To examine the impact of exchange rate volatility on export performance using econometric time-series analysis.

 ## 🧪 Methodology